R8ndeer/imc-prosperity-3/README.md

 Additionally, even without past experience, attentive teams could have detected the pattern by analyzing historical data: best asks occasionally priced close to best bid consistently getting filled was a clear signal.
 Moreover, similar smart-taker behavior had appeared in assets like Rainforest Resin, providing further hints.
 Thus, strong preparation, deep intuition about the Prosperity simulation, and diligent empirical observation were all key factors in unlocking the full potential of Macarons.
-Those who recognized and exploited the hidden taker bot captured some of the highest single-product profits available in the entire competition.
+Although, we only made about 80,000 - 100,000 instead of theoretical optimum of 130,000 and 160,000 those who recognized and optimally exploited the hidden taker bot captured some of the highest single-product profits available in the entire competition.

 <br>